Listen Get

 5. Budget Allocation: The final priority weights translate directly into budget allocation percentages.
 If cancer research receives a normalized weight of 8.3% and the total discretionary budget is $10 billion, cancer research receives $830 million.

-Imagine Citizen Alice opening the Wishocracy app to help set her town’s budget.
+Imagine Citizen Alice opening the Wishocracy app to express her preferences on federal spending.

-1. Comparison 1: She is presented with a pair: “Renovate Dealing Park” vs. “Fix Potholes on Main St”.
+1. Comparison 1: She is presented with a pair: “Medical Research (NIH)” vs. “Military Weapons Systems”.

-2. Decision: Alice cares deeply about the park.
-She slides the allocator to give 80% to the Park and 20% to Potholes.
+2. Decision: Alice lost her mother to Alzheimer’s and believes medical research is severely underfunded.
+She slides the allocator to give 85% to Medical Research and 15% to Military.
 This expresses strong intensity.

-3. Comparison 2: Next, she sees “Fix Potholes” vs. “New Library Books”.
-She thinks both are somewhat important but slightly prefers roads.
-She allocates 55% to Potholes and 45% to Books.
+3. Comparison 2: Next, she sees “Military Weapons Systems” vs. “Drug Enforcement (DEA)”.
+She thinks both receive more than they should but slightly prefers maintaining military capability.
+She allocates 60% to Military and 40% to Drug Enforcement.

-4. Aggregation: Thousands of other citizens make similar pairwise comparisons.
-Alice never sees “Park vs. Library,” but the system infers the relationship (Park > Potholes > Library) through the transitive network of all citizens’ choices.
+4. Aggregation: Millions of other citizens make similar pairwise comparisons.
+Alice never sees “Medical Research vs. Drug Enforcement,” but the system infers the relationship (Medical Research > Military > Drug Enforcement) through the transitive network of all citizens’ choices.

 RAPPA satisfies several desirable mechanism design properties: